Our Staff

 Stacy started her career in the non-profit sector as a volunteer on the Crisis Lines, prior to completing her Masters in Counselling and working in the field as a Suicide Intervention Counsellor.
 She spent over a decade focused on non-profit management and volunteer engagement as the Executive Director of Community Volunteer Connections, and as the Provincial Coordinator of Volunteer Resources with the Alzheimer Society of B.C.
 She is thrilled to be bringing her experience and skills back to the place she started.
 In her spare time, Stacy serves on the New Westminster Public Library Board, makes movies, and hangs out with her husband and cats.

-Tamara Guyon – Office Manager
+Tamara Guyon – Manager, Administration

 Having experienced a suicide within her personal life, Tamara wanted to work somewhere that made a difference to those who are in distress and need someone to listen to them.
 Tamara joined the Crisis Centre in 1998 and currently supports all staff to help achieve the organization’s mission.
 She is happy to help you in any way she can, and always with a smile!